 This review is on the pilot episode of The Americans, as this acclaimed series now streaming here, there and everywhere.
-So, I don’t want to give the whole plot away for wannabe watchers.
+So, I don’t want to give the whole plot away to wannabe watchers.
 This six season, 75 episodic American series is in the English language, but all the Soviet characters speak Russian (and are subtitled).
 This with the exception of the two leads who speak English (even with each other).

 The lead characters are the married Elizabeth (Keri Russell) and Philip Jennings (Matthew Rhys).
-These two are KGB agents who were introduced during their training, then married as part of their “story”.
+These two are KGB agents who were introduced during their training, and then married as part of their “story”.
 Now they are believed to be part of an all American family, with their young son Henry (Keidrich Sellati) and teenage daughter Paige (Holly Taylor).
 The Jennings family live in suburban Washington where Philip and Elizabeth run a small travel agency.

 Their two children are both American born.
 Both the kids are unaware of their parent’s true identities, “professions” and nationalities.
 Through flashbacks, we learn that Philip and Elizabeth only know each other’s fictional lives which were created by the KGB.
 This series is as much about their marriage and their family relationships.
 The plot effortlessly blends American and Soviet political events as required by the plot.